-With TV watchers all suffering from ad fatigue, a streaming service like Netflix has become a safe haven for hassle free viewing.
+With TV watchers all suffering from ad fatigue, streaming services like Netflix have become a safe haven for hassle-free viewing.
 Deep product integration seems to be the only realistic option for Netflix moving forward.
 In the case of Bandersnatch, to have a gamified experience changes product integration from simply being covert marketing to defined data collection.

 In the future, a subtle recurrence of brands that users have been proven to previously show favour with could make Netflix product integrations during interactive content feel less intrusive and more curated.

 Netflix has always been a data company first and foremost.
 Long before they started producing their own content, Netflix was accumulating analytical data in order to roll out their “recommendations” algorithm, original content and personalised feature art for users.